bubdm/PureAir/README.md

 #### Wiring (Part A - Control Stand Editing)
 The PureAir Engine needs to know if and when you apply, release or move the Automatic Brakes.
 Sadly as PT Gamma doesnt have a direct output for it, we have to edit the RLCPT Gamma Control Stand E2 slightly.

-1. Find the Control Stand E2.
-1a.
-This will be one of the following:
+1. Find the Control Stand E2, This will be one of the following ( Expression 2(s) ):
 * cstand_aar
 * cstand_emd_composite
 * cstand_ge_kc92